 This is the technology that enables the existence of cryptocurrency such as Bitcoin.
 The WFP describes it as, “a digital ledger technology used as a trusted way to track the ownership of assets without the need for a central authority, which could speed up transactions while lowering the chance of fraud or data mismanagement.”

-In recent years, the WFP has increased its cash transfers to improve the livelihoods of thousands of people and inject cash into local economies.
+In recent years, the WFP has increased its cash transfers to improve the livelihoods of thousands of people and inject cash IGNORE INTO local economies.
 It’s been exploring different approaches like blockchain to reduce costs and risks while improving data protection and speeding up delivery.

 “Blockchain can revolutionize the way WFP delivers assistance to vulnerable families across the globe.
 It can bring us closer to the people we serve and allow us to respond much faster,” said Farman Ali, from the WFP Karachi provincial office in a press release.